 The aromatic peppermint oil symbolizes hospitality in many cultures.
 Isn’t it?
 Aware of this fact?
 But, have you ever thought that it can also cause side effects.
-Yes, it does.
+Yes, you may experience some serious peppermint oil side effects.

 Peppermint oil is well admired for the calming benefits it renders.
 A wonderful de-stressing and fatigue easing agent, it is used as a natural remedy for various health conditions, including headaches and irritable bowel syndrome.
 As with other natural herbal remedies, this also comes with a set of possible side effects.
 While many of them are mild in nature, certain needs special care.
-Here is a list of the negative impacts peppermint oil could possibly have on your health.
+Here is a list of the side effects of peppermint oil could possibly have on your health.

 Listed below are the potential side effects caused by peppermint oil: